The-Life/AdViewSDK_Android-3.4.1/README.md

 	AdViewSpreadManager.getInstance(this).init(initConfiguration, new String[]{SDK_KEY});

-	// Set the logo at the bottom of opening screen (not required), you can also upload local images or images link.
+	// Set the logo at the bottom of opening screen (not required), you can also upload local images or images

+	.
 	AdViewSpreadManager.getInstance(this).setSpreadLogo(R.drawable.spread_logo);

 	// Set background color of opening screen( not required)